nf-core/website/sites/docs/src/content/docs/usage/configuration/modify_tools.md

 The arguments are a great place to start and have been tested as a part of the development process.
 However, you may want to modify these to fit your own purposes.

-**It is unlikely you will need to edit the pipeline code to configure a tool.**
+**It is unlikely that you will need to edit the pipeline code to configure a tool.**

 ### Docker registries